davidwhogg/smartcard/README.md

 License
 -------
+All content copyright 2013 the authors.
-We haven't written a word yet, and any re-use of anything we *do* write would be scientific misconduct.
-Cool!
+We have barely written a word so far, and any re-use of anything we *do* write would constitute scientific misconduct.